small summer squash (generally one per serving)

 and cook without browning.
 Add to cooked squash in bowl.

-Pluck mint leaves from
+Pluck leaves from

 - stems of fresh mint (1-2 per serving)